-A relatively large number of people in River Forest telecommute to their jobs.
-Overall, about 15.29% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-River Forest is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in River Forest enrolled in college, River Forest has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, River Forest is a college town.
+There are a lot of students in River Forest attending college, and as a result River Forest provides a number of services, amenities and opportunities geared to the needs and activities of students.

 River Forest is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, River Forest’s overall crime rate is lower than average for the country.

 River Forest is a somewhat ethnically-diverse village.
 The people who call River Forest home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of River Forest residents report their race to be White, followed by Black or African-American.
+The greatest number of River Forest residents report their race to be White, followed by Asian.
 Important ancestries of people in River Forest include Irish, German, Italian, English, and Polish.

 The most common language spoken in River Forest is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Spanish and Chinese.